bebump/pyziggy/README.md

 brew install pyenv rsync
 ```

-Now you can download `pyziggy-setup.sh` and place it in the directory that you want to use for development.
+Now you can download `pyziggy-setup` and place it in the directory that you want to use for development.
 Make it executable:

 ```
-chmod u+x pyziggy-setup.sh
+chmod u+x pyziggy-setup
 ```

-The help displayed by executing `./pyziggy-setup.sh` should walk you through setting up your environment, and inform you about how to then deploy your automations to a remote machine over SSH.
+The help displayed by executing `./pyziggy-setup` should walk you through setting up your environment, and inform you about how to then deploy your automations to a remote machine over SSH.

 ## About threading